Dalje-et/simo/README.md

 ### `simo ingest logs`

-Logs are ingested ininto your org using the official [API](https://docs.datadoghq.com/api/latest/logs/#send-logs).
+Logs are ingested into your org using the official [API](https://docs.datadoghq.com/api/latest/logs/#send-logs).
 The payload used for ingestion is:

 ```
 [